Welcome to the official website of Danny Bryck!

 The play had a dynamic collaborative world premiere in the Boston area last fall, co-produced by Company One, Central Square Theater and Boston Playwrights’ Theatre and has since performed at the off-Broadway Theater at St. Clements, among other venues.
 It was nominated for Best New Play and Best Solo by the Independent Reviewers of New England.
 Written and performed by Danny Bryck and directed by Megan Sandberg-Zakian, with sound design by Benjamin Scheff and featuring original music by Miles Disney and Ruby Rose Fox.

-I am very excited to return to Actors’ Shakespeare Project for their production of Anton Chekhov’s The Cherry Orchard this spring, directed by Melia Bensussen.
-You can find more information on ASP’s season here.
+I am very excited to return to Actors’ Shakespeare Project for their production of Anton Chekhov’s The Cherry Orchard, at Pine Manor College in Brookline, directed by Melia Bensussen.
+More info here.

 More recent news: